Alfred Wintle: Interwar years

-World War II
+Second World War

-When World War II began in September 1939, Wintle tried everything to persuade his superiors to allow him to go to France.
+When the Second World War began in September 1939, Wintle tried everything to persuade his superiors to allow him to go to France.
 When they refused, he planned to resign his commission and form his own army "to take the war to the Hun".

 In his book Most Secret War, Reginald Victor Jones recalls encountering Wintle on matters of air intelligence.
 He was impressed by an army officer with enough technical knowledge to distinguish a spectroscope from a spectrograph, and who noted details in intelligence reports which might have indicated their authenticity (or otherwise).
 After chatting with Wintle on Horse Guards Parade one morning, he recorded that he was surprised to see a news headline a few days later: "Cavalry Officer in the Tower".

-After the French surrender, Wintle demanded an aircraft (with which he intended to rally the French Air Force to fly their planes to Britain and continue fighting Germany from British air bases); when refused, he threatened an RAF officer (Air Commodore A.R.
-Boyle) with a gun.
+After the French surrender, Wintle demanded an aircraft (with which he intended to rally the French Air Force to fly their planes to Britain and continue fighting Germany from British air bases); when refused, he threatened an RAF officer (Air Commodore A. R. Boyle) with a gun.
 It was alleged that he had threatened to shoot himself and Boyle, and for this he was imprisoned in the Tower of London.
 On the way to his prison, the lieutenant colonel was escorted by a young soldier via train.
-The soldier is reported to have lost the arrest warrant; disgusted by this, Wintle declared the man incompetent, told him to wait where he was and went to get a new warrant.
+The soldier is reported to have lost the travel warrant; disgusted by this, Wintle declared the man incompetent, told him to wait where he was and went to get a new warrant.
 Since there was no other officer of higher rank at the warrant office, he signed the paper himself.
 Of his time in the Tower, he wrote: